Greig City Academy (GCA)

 Over 90% of students in our oversubscribed Sixth Form gain places at their first choice university.
 Thanks to well-established links with Russell Group and other universities as well as with specialist arts and sports colleges, students regularly attend lectures and seminars and gain valuable advice on their higher education choices and decisions.
 Students benefit from work placements, mentoring and shadowing experiences with professionals in many different sectors.

 We believe that school life is about much more than the curriculum and our committed staff run a very wide range of enrichment activities that motivate students and help them tackle the challenges of life.
 Each year, well over 75% of students go on a residential outdoor education trip, taking part in mountain biking, abseiling, gorge scrambling, canoeing, kayaking and coasteering.
-Sailing in our own fleet of boats is now an established part of the programme – all year groups have opportunities to sail locally, in the Lake District and the Solent.
-Our senior crew competed in and completed the Fastnet Race 2017 and they have since sailed in international events in the US and the Caribbean.
+Sailing in our own fleet of boats is now an established part of the programme – all year groups have opportunities to sail locally, in the Lake District the Solent and locally on the West Reservoir .
+Our senior crew competed the Fastnet Race 2017 and they have since sailed in international events in the US and the Caribbean.
 The success of the outdoor education programme was recognized at Haringey Council’s Outstanding for All Awards in December 2017 when Jon Holt, our Head of Sixth Form and lead teacher for outdoor education won the Councillor Egan Achievement Award, which recognizes exceptional work achievement in the field of education.

 Students regularly work with arts organizations such as the Old Vic Theatre, the National Theatre, RADA, and the Courtauld Gallery and with individual professionals.
 They enjoy taking part in cultural trips, performing in concerts and our annual drama festival, and leading charity drives.